jetbrains-academy/CppBasics/MemoryManagement/TypeCastsAndCStrings/CStringConcat/task.md

 <div class="hint">

-Note that in the C standard library, there is a similar function.
+Note that in the C standard library, there is a similar function:

 ```c++
 char* strcat(char* dest, const char* src);